Experience reports from the FWJ in the Biological Psychology working group

 Where are you employed and what are your areas of responsibility?

-I am employed at Oldenburg Hospital on the one hand and at the University of Oldenburg on the other.
+I am employed at the Oldenburg Clinical Centre on the one hand and at the University of Oldenburg on the other.
 I work in biological psychology in the NBACCHI project, which deals with the neurobiological basis of changes in behaviour and experience in patients after a craniopharyngioma, a brain tumour in the region of the hypothalamus.
 Patients often suffer greatly from the consequences of their disease, such as hormonal deficits and severe weight gain.
 As part of the study, we collect endocrinological, neuropsychological and MRI data, in which I participate and work with both healthy controls and patients.
 I then send samples (e.g. saliva and blood) that we take during the endocrinological examinations to the laboratory at the clinic, label them, then decant them and freeze them before they are sent on.
 In addition to all the examinations, I also work a lot in the documentation and organisation of data, attend an English course and a Matlab seminar and have numerous opportunities to take part in lab meetings, symposia and courses.
 I have also received an MRI induction and will also receive an induction for the MEG in the future.
 In addition to the NBACCHI study, I also get to learn about other studies in biological psychology and have the opportunity to deal with a wide range of topics (ethics in medicine, observatory, study orientation) as part of the education days.

 What challenges have you had to face so far?